 - Use the survey findings as a basis for renegotiating the purchase price, where relevant

 As a Level 2 mid-range survey, the RICS HomeBuyer Survey is not as comprehensive as the Level 3 RICS Building Survey.
 The report is compiled on the basis of a non-invasive site inspection.
 This means our surveyors won’t be able to look under floor coverings or in other concealed areas, drill holes or conduct any invasive methods of investigation.

 Is a HomeBuyer Survey right for my property?

-- Properties of conventional design
+- Properties of standard design

-- Homes built with traditional construction methods
+- Homes built with conventional construction methods

 What is covered by a HomeBuyer Survey?